Gauge anomaly cancellation in chiral gauge theories: Quantum restoration of gauge symmetry

 with

 and

 The quantum theory is defined by the generating functional, which is

-It is well known \cite{faddeev-popov} that, in the context of a non-anomalous theory, the integration over the field $A_{\mu}$ has to be restricted to configurations that are not physically equivalent, due to the gauge symmetry of the action.
-However, the non-invariance of the fermion measure under gauge transformations (characteristic of an anomalous theory) destroys gauge invariance and turns the Faddeev-Popov technique unnecessary.
-Moreover, it leads to a potential quantum violation of the classical conservation law (\ref{cons-curr}).
+Non-invariance of the fermion measure under gauge transformations leads to a potential quantum violation of the classical conservation law (\ref{cons-curr} ).
 To see this, we perform the following infinitesimal change of variables